stineb/holoLU2_data_PUBLISHED/README.md

 Please cite Stocker et al. (2017) when using this data.

 Citation:
-Stocker, B., Yu, Z., Massa, C., Joos, F.: Holocene peatland and ice core data constraints on the timing and magnitude of CO2 emissions from past land use, PNAS, 2017
+Stocker, B.D., Yu, Z., Massa, C., Joos, F.: Holocene peatland and ice core data constraints on the timing and magnitude of CO2 emissions from past land use, PNAS, 2017

 b. stocker, jan 2017
 contact: beni.stocker@env.ethz.ch